Skip to main content

 ReferenceSoftware Lifecycle ProcessRequiredFulfilledEvidence/Comments

 5.6.1Integrate software unitsTRUE☑Software units integrated following R-TF-012-023 Phase 3 "Agile and Iterative Development" strategy.
 Integration performed incrementally with Git version control and continuous integration.
-Component integration (API, Processors, Orchestrator, Report builder) documented in architecture and verified through integration tests.
+Component integration (API, Processors, Orchestrator, Report builder) documented in R-TF-012-029 Software Architecture Description and verified in R-TF-012-038.

-5.6.2Verify software integrationTRUE☑Integration verification through integration testing documented in test-plans/ and test-runs/ directories.
+5.6.2Verify software integrationTRUE☑Integration verification through integration testing documented in R-TF-012-038 Verified Version Release and R-TF-012-023 Phase 4.
 Tests verify interface functionality (REST API, FHIR compliance), data flow between components.
-Examples: TEST_013 (FHIR compliance), TEST_017 (API functionality).

-5.6.3Document integration testingTRUE☑Integration test strategy documented in R-TF-012-023 and test plans in test-plans/ directory.
-Test cases specify test objectives, steps, expected outcomes for component integration.
-PLAN_012 example demonstrates integration testing approach for multiple images endpoint.
+5.6.3Document integration testingTRUE☑Integration test strategy documented in R-TF-012-023 Software Development Plan and R-TF-012-038 Verified Version Release.
+Test cases specify test objectives, steps, expected outcomes for component integration per GP-012.

-5.6.4Document test procedure and test case specificationTRUE☑Test procedures and cases documented in test-plans/ directory with test objectives, preconditions, input data, steps, expected outcomes, requirements traceability, and risk control mappings.
-Each test plan includes comprehensive specification.
-Example: PLAN_012.
+5.6.4Document test procedure and test case specificationTRUE☑Test procedures and cases documented in R-TF-012-033 Software Test Plan, R-TF-012-034 Software Test Description, and R-TF-012-023 Software Development Plan with test objectives, preconditions, input data, steps, expected outcomes, requirements traceability, and risk control mappings per GP-012.
+Results in R-TF-012-035 Software Test Report and R-TF-012-038 Verified Version Release.

-5.6.5Use test procedures for conducting integration testingTRUE☑Integration testing conducted following documented test procedures.
-Test execution records in test-runs/ directory document actual results, evidence (JSON outputs, API responses), pass/fail status.
-Examples: TEST_013, TEST_017 show execution following test procedures with detailed actual results.
+5.6.5Use test procedures for conducting integration testingTRUE☑Integration testing conducted following documented test procedures in R-TF-012-023.
+Test execution records in R-TF-012-038 Verified Version Release document actual results, evidence (JSON outputs, API responses), pass/fail status per GP-012.

-5.6.6Document integration test resultsTRUE☑Integration test results documented in test-runs/ directory including test execution records, actual outputs, evidence (API responses, FHIR resources), pass/fail status, deviations.
-Test summary available in test execution records.
+5.6.6Document integration test resultsTRUE☑Integration test results documented in R-TF-012-038 Verified Version Release including test execution records, actual outputs, evidence (API responses, FHIR resources), pass/fail status, deviations.
+Test summary available in verification report.

 5.6.7Document regression testsTRUE☑Regression testing documented through test execution across versions.
 Test cases re-executed after changes to verify no adverse effects.
 Git version control and test execution records track regression testing.
 Continuous integration approach ensures regression testing after changes documented in R-TF-012-023.